christopherwilches/Autonomous-Trading-System/docs/11_limitations_and_future.md

 ### 3) Legacy platform cost

 A major portion of early development used Google Sheets as a core environment before shifting toward a more programmatic pipeline using Excel and Notepad python scripts.
-This shift was due to realizing Google Sheets' limited capabilities for a early version of the system I was already planning on creating at that point
+This shift was due to realizing Google Sheets' limited capabilities for a early version of the system I had at that point, forcing me to move.

-**Why this matters**
+**Practical impact**
 - A large chunk of time produced learning and prototypes in Google Sheets, but not reusable long-term infrastructure that is still being used today
 - Some earlier progress does not translate directly into today’s architecture, even though it shaped later design decisions